MarkMeme/watch-it-app/README.md

 # watch_it_app

-Flutter application to watch movies.
+Flutter application to choose the best movie to watch.

 ## Getting Started